 Although administration of a living trust is generally less costly than probate, a trust will not eliminate all fees of administration since, even with a trust, when a death occurs titling must be verified, values determined, expenses paid, and distributions made.
-The trust does eliminate court involvement, maintains more privacy than probate, eliminates notice requirements and waivers from beneficiaries, and, in many cases, simplifies implementation of tax planning techniques.
+The trust does eliminate court involvement, avoids court imposed fees, maintains more privacy than probate, eliminates notice requirements and waivers from beneficiaries, and, in many cases, simplifies implementation of tax planning techniques.

 The benefit of a living trust also depends upon the personal desires and goals of each individual.
 The right estate planning tool for you depends upon your personal goals.
 Contact us to help you set those goals.

 In some cases, the desire to keep affairs private and to allow for transfer of assets without waiting periods required in probate may make use of a living trust beneficial regardless of the level of cost savings.
 The primary goal of any estate plan must be to achieve the individual’s desired objective.
 No minimum estate value is required in order to benefit from a living trust.
 The type of assets involved and overall goals should be assessed to determine whether a living trust would be beneficial.

 What is the cost to set up a living trust?